AutonomousCarProject/CarControl/README.md

 or contact Tom at TPittman@IttyBittyComputers.com

-# Hardware
-This project is mostly focused on the software side of the problem but we are running it on real hardware

-* RC Car
-* Onboard SBC - LattePanda (insert specific version here).
-* Arduino integrated with LP to control servos.
-* Frontmounted camera - FLIR Firefly Camera.

 # Dependencies

 * [Aparapi](http://aparapi.com/) - Open-source framework for executing native Java code on the GPU through OpenCL.
 * [Fly2Cam](http://www.ittybittycomputers.com/APW2/TrackSim/Fly2cam.htm) - Tom explains it better [here](http://www.ittybittycomputers.com/APW2/TrackSim/Fly2cam.htm).
 * [JSSC](https://code.google.com/archive/p/java-simple-serial-connector/) - Java Simple Serial Connector.
 * [Firmata](https://www.arduino.cc/en/Reference/Firmata) - The Arduino Firmata library implements the Firmata protocol for communicating with software on the host computer.

 # About